samueldosramos/dotfiles/README.md

 ### iTerm2 - Change the color theme

 You can use the default theme or switch to your preferred theme.
-I use [Dracula theme][].
+I use [Dracula Theme][].

 `iTerm2 → Preferences → Profiles → Colors → Color presets`